 The slab which provided above the door for storage purpose is called Low roof slab.
-Slab is closed at all ends and open at one end.
+This type of slab is closed at all ends and open at one end.
 This slab lies below the actual slab and above the door sill level.
 These types of concrete slabs are used in houses.

-The slab which has one side fixed and the other side is free is called as Projected Slab.
+The slab which has one side fixed and the other side is free is called a Projected Slab or Cantilever slab.
 These type of slabs are generally constructed in hotels, Universities, function halls, etc. to use that area for dropping or picking up zone and for loading and unloading area.
-This is a one of the types of concrete slabs.
+This is one of the types of concrete slabs.

 Grads Slab/ Slab on grade:

-The slab which is casted on the surface of the earth is called a Ground slab.
-This type opf slab is used in the Basement floor.
+The slab which is cast on the surface of the earth is called a Ground slab.
+This type of slab is used on the Basement floor.

 There are two types of Grade slabs:

 - Usually after casting Plinth beams.
-Sand is filled at an height of 0.15m and then Sand level is rammed.
+Sand is filled at a height of 0.15m and then Sand level is rammed.
 Then PCC is poured on sand upto a height of Plinth beams.
-Its an economic way of constructing ground slab which use majorly in India.
+Its an economic way of constructing ground slab which uses majorly in India.